sandrock/SrkToolkit/README.md

 ### extensions for ASP MVC

  - date and time display (based on timezone ,standard formats, <time /> tag...)
+ - PageInfo is the one object to set your page title, description, meta tags, opengraph values...
  - fixed `AuthorizeAttribute` to return a "HTTP 403 Forbidden" instead of 401 auth page when already authenticated
  - 1-line error handling code for customized http-accept-aware error pages
  - wrapper for tempmessages to show nice informations, warnings and errors (extension methods for both controllers and view)